BandaidZ/OptimizationofSEandEEBasedonDRL/README.md

 ### Data Record

-The data from each run of the program is placed in a folder called <record>, and the data files are named as "the number of vehicles in the environment", "the start time of the program", and "the dqn model".
+The data from each run of the program is placed in a folder called record, and the data files are named as "the number of vehicles in the environment", "the start time of the program", and "the dqn model".
 Such as

 		record/V_num_20-03-27-11-43_double_q&dueling_q.txt